|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

+Borneo Island is part of the Greater Sunda Islands (Greater Sundas).
+Also known as simply Borneo.
 Prewar, Borneo was divided between the Dutch and British into three regions: Sarawak, North Borneo (British North Borneo) and Borneo.
 Today, the northern and western parts of Borneo are Malaysia known as "Malaysian Borneo".
 The southern portion is part of Indonesia known as "Indonesian Borneo".
-A small area on the northwest Borneo is Brunei (Sultanate of Brunei).
+A small area of northwest Borneo is Brunei (Sultanate of Brunei).
+To the north and west borders the South China Sea.
+To the northeast borders the Sulu Sea and beyond the Philippines.
+To the east borders the Celebes Sea and beyond Sulawesi (Celebes).
+To the south borders the Java Sea and beyond Java.

 On January 24, 1942 during the early morning, four Allied destroyers attacked a large convoy off Balikpapan during the Battle of Makassar Strait, the destroyers escaped unharmed after sinking four Japanese transports and a patrol ship and damaging other vessels.
 Subsequent engagements: Battle of Lombok Strait (February 18-19, 1942) and the Battle of the Java Sea (February 27) were not as successful for the Allies.
 Their losses from Japanese air and naval attacks were so severe that the surviving Allied warships were withdrawn from the Java Sea to Tjilatjap (Chilachap) on the south coast of Java.
 On February 28, 1942 two Allied cruisers, USS Houston and USS Perth were attempting to escape southward through the Sunda Strait, and ran into the Japanese invasion armada assaulting Batavia (Jakarta).
 Both cruisers were sunk after sinking three Japanese transports.
 Afterwards, the surviving Allied aircraft and warships were evacuated to Australia.
 On March 9, 1942 the Dutch surrendered the Netherlands East Indies (NEI) to the Japanese.